Italian Constitutional Court rejects Turin challenge to citizenship decree, but broader debate continues. Click here to know more.

 Italian citizens enjoy the ability to live, work, and study in any of the 27 European Union (EU) member countries, with access to a broader job market and reduced tuition fees at universities.

 While the benefits of Italian citizenship are significant, the application process can present challenges.
-Applicants must gather and submit various documents, including birth, marriage, and death certificates of every person in the line of descent, to prove their Italian lineage.
+Applicants must gather and submit various documents, including birth, marriage, and death certificates of every relative in the line of descent.
+Additionally, if you lost your place in the consular queue due to the dissolution of waiting lists under the new law, it is recommended to retrieve proof of your original appointment at the consulate, as it may support your application through the courts.
 These documents may need to be translated and authenticated with an apostille.

 References